pyHaiCS/pyhaics.github.io/docs/benchmarks.md

 # Experimental Models

-This section presents a collection of benchmarking scenarios for comparing the performance and behavior of different Hamiltonian-based estimators based on their intrinsic properties:
+This section presents a collection of benchmarking scenarios for comparing and assessing the performance, and behavior, of different Hamiltonian-based estimators based on several of their intrinsic properties:

-1. **Correlation** in the Samples
+1. **Correlation** in the samples.
-2. **Reversibility** of the Chain
+2. **Reversibility** of the chain.
-3. Influence of the **Importance Sampling** Re-Weighting (e.g., for MMHMC)
+3. Influence of the **Importance Sampling** re-weighting (e.g., for MMHMC).

+Importantly, all necessary data (e.g., datasets, parameters, etc.) for running the experiments is provided in the `becnhmarks/` directory.

 ## Banana-Shaped Distribution